Day 16 - Lochranza - PS. Waverley - Glasgow - Edinburgh

 Page 17

-On arrival in Edinburgh, Princes Street was still barriered-off from the festival fireworks earlier.
-Not wishing to miss this opportunity, we zigzagged along a traffic-free Princes Street, apart from the street cleaners.
-It was about 3 am before we finally got to bed—the end of a long day and, despite the weather, a great adventure for us both.
+When we finally arrived in Edinburgh, Princes Street was still closed from festival fireworks earlier.
+Seizing the moment, we zigzagged along the empty street, dodging only the street cleaners.
+It was about 3 am when we finally turned in—ending a long day and, despite the weather’s attempts to dampen our spirits, an unforgettable adventure.

 When you walk through a storm